Data Centers in Jönköping

 The regional infrastructure is purpose-built for reliability and efficient peering across Scandinavia.

-Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of December 2025.
+Direct Cloud On-Ramps: 0 local on-ramps, enabling access to 0 cloud regions as of December 2025.
 While no local on-ramps exist for major providers, private layer-2 extensions to Stockholm provide high-speed access to all major cloud hubs.

-Internet Exchange Points (IXPs): Most traffic is exchanged via private peering or through national IXPs in Stockholm to ensure low latency for Nordic users as of December 2025.
+Internet Exchange Points (IXPs): Most traffic is exchanged via private peering or through national exchanges in Stockholm to ensure low latency for Nordic users as of December 2025.

-Bare Metal: High-performance compute options are available through specialists like Leaseweb or IONOS as of December 2025.
+Bare Metal: High-performance compute options are available through specialists such as Leaseweb or IONOS as of December 2025.

 Power Analysis